-In fifth place, we have Precision golf’s 18-piece complete golf set.
+Next, we have Precision golf’s 18-piece complete beginner golf set.
 This set comes with a titanium driver, 3-wood and 5-wood.
 It also features two hybrids, seven golf irons, and a putter.
 This entire club set comes in a snazzy stand bag.
 That is a lot of golf gear for your money.
 Are they worth it?

 Like other sets in this review, it is tricky to buy a great value set of beginner clubs that have a high performing driver.
 Great titanium drivers cost a lot of money to make and the Precision beginner set is in this position of our review because the performance and quality don’t match the beginner golf clubs we have at the top.

 If you check the reviews you will see the odd complaint.
 The driver is good, but it will be the first club you look to upgrade if you begin to improve as a golfer.
 That being said, the rest of the clubs represent a great purchase.
 The 3-wood, 5-wood and hybrid will give you some great options for hitting long shots off the fairway.

 The irons have a large cavity back design which make them forgiving and will help get your shots up in the air.
 The pitching wedge and sand wedge offer you some nice options when chipping and pitching around the green and the putter will provide you with a nice club to learn to putt with.

 The stand bag is smart and should give you a hundred or so round before it starts to show any wear and tear.